Protector (1981 video game): Development

-Potter started programming on the Atari home computers in 1980, after graduating from high school.
+Potter started programming on the Atari 8-bit home computers in 1980, after graduating from high school.
 His first product was a set of four games, Imperial Walker, Nim, Gun Fight, and Auto Racer, sold on consignment at local computer stores.
 While visiting the Electronic Fantasy store in Cupertino, the manager Dave Stillings, mentioned he might want to get in contact with Crystalware in Gilroy.

 Potter met with Crystalware's owners, John Bell and his wife Patty.
 Bell outlined a new game and gave Potter a $4,000 advance on its completion.
 This took seven sleepless nights, and after delivering it in May 1981, Potter delivered another eleven programs for Crystalware between May and October.
 That month Potter questioned his royalties, and in return received a letter firing him, but returning the rights to Protector.

 In November 1981, Potter met with Ihor Wolosenko of Synapse Software, which at that time was being run from Wolosenko's apartment in Berkley.
 Wolosenko took the time to test and debug the program before putting it back on the market.
 Its re-launch received much better reviews.
 Over the next year, Potter released five games for Synapse: Protector, Protector II, Chicken, Nautilus, and Shadow World.